Abstract

 EPEC induces coordinated Ca²⁺ responses from single IP3R clusters

-We previously showed that Shigella induced local Ca2+ responses dependent on the T3SS and Ca2+ release (Tran Van Nhieu et al., 2013), suggesting that insertion of the Type III translocon was responsible bacterial-induced local Ca2+ signals.
+We previously showed that Shigella induced local Ca2+ responses dependent on the T3SS and Ca2+ release (Tran Van Nhieu et al., 2013), suggesting that insertion of the Type III translocon was responsible for bacterial-induced local Ca2+ signals.
 We therefore set up to investigate whether EPEC could also trigger T3SS-dependent local Ca2+ responses.

 To explore this, we performed rapid Ca2+ imaging at a frequency of 57 ms acquisition per frame to sample elementary Ca2+ release events.
 As shown in Fig. 3, by performing high speed Ca2+ imaging, we detected fast Ca2+ increases associated with cell challenge with EPEC.
-These fast Ca2+ responses did not correspond to other responses previously reported since they involved the whole cell or a large cell area but show a small amplitude and fast dynamics usually associated with local Ca2+ responses (Fig. 3B).
+These fast Ca2+ responses did not correspond to other responses previously reported since they involved the whole cell or a large cell area but showed a small amplitude and fast dynamics usually associated with local Ca2+ responses (Fig. 3B).
 As observed for the ATP-dependent responses shown in Fig. 2, the espC mutant triggered a higher percent of Ca2+ responding cells than wild-type EPEC (Fig. 3C).
 Also, the response amplitude was higher for the espC mutant with an average amplitude corresponding to 7.7 ± 0.4 % (mean ± SEM) of the maximal agonist response, compared to 5.4 ± 0.4 % (mean ± SEM) for wild-type EPEC (Fig. 3E).
 These responses occurred repeatedly at a high frequency of up to 4.5 responses per minute during several minutes following bacterial challenge (Figs. 3D and 3F) and were dependent on Type III Secretion, as evidenced by the lack of response in cells infected with the ΔescN strain (Figs. 3B and 3C).
 EPEC-induced fast Ca2+ responses were dependent on Ca2+ release since they were inhibited by U73122, a PLC inhibitor (Figs. 3C and 3D).
 These similarities with the EPEC-induced eATP-dependent Ca2+ responses suggested that the atypical fast responses were triggered by low amounts of ATP released in the extracellular medium following insertion in host cell plasma membranes of discrete numbers of EPEC T3SS translocons.
 Consistently, these atypical EPEC-induced fast responses were abolished in the presence of the ATP receptor inhibitor Suramin (Figs. 3C, D).

-EPEC induces rapid and Coordinated Elementary Ca2+ Responses
+EPEC induces rapid and Coordinated Elementary Ca2+ Responses.

 HeLa cells were loaded with the fluorescent indicator Cal-520, challenged with the indicated bacteria and subjected to high speed Ca2+ imaging at a frequency of one acquisition every 57 ms for a duration of 110 seconds.
 A, Representative time-serie of pseudocolored fluorescent micrographs of cells challenged with wild-type EPEC.
 The numbers indicate the elapsed time in ms from an arbitrarily determined origin.
 Scale bar = 10 µm.
 B, D, traces of Ca2+ variations in 2 subcellular regions of the same cell.
 B, WT: traces corresponding to the regions depicted in the image 0 of panel A. The arrowheads point to the Ca2+ responses shown in Panel A with the corresponding color.
-C, Percent of cells exhibiting Ca2+ responses (N > 3, n > 256). + Suramin: treatment with 200 μM Suramin. +U73122: treatment with 10 μM U73122.
-E, Response amplitude expressed as a percent of the maximal response amplitude induced by treatment with 3 μM histamine (N = 3, n > 20).
+C, Percent of cells exhibiting Ca2+ responses (N > 3, cells > 134). + Suramin: treatment with 200 μM Suramin. +U73122: treatment with 10 μM U73122.
+E, Response amplitude expressed as a percent of the maximal response amplitude induced by treatment with 3 μM histamine (N = 3, cells > 166).
 F, average number of responses per cell.
 C, E, Bar: mean.
 Mann-Whitney test. **: p < 0.01; ****: p < 0.0001.
 F, High speed Ca2+ imaging was performed every 5 min for 110 seconds following infection with the indicated bacterial strain as depicted the scheme.
-The average number of responses per cell is indicated (N > 3, n > 29).
+The average number of responses per cell is indicated (N > 3, cells > 29).

-Together, these results show that at the onset of infection, EPEC induces an atypical pattern of fast Ca2+ responses involving the whole or large area of the cell, likely resulting from low ATP levels released by the insertion of a discrete number of translocons in host cell membranes.
+Together, these results show that at the onset of infection, EPEC induces an atypical pattern of fast Ca2+ responses involving the whole or a large area of the cell, likely resulting from low ATP levels released by the insertion of a discrete number of translocons in host cell membranes.

 EPEC-induced fast Ca2+ responses are triggered by low ATP levels

 Previous studies have described local Ca²⁺ increases triggered by sub-maximal agonist concentrations and leading to limited IP3-mediated Ca2+ release.
 These local Ca²⁺ responses are typically small, of short durations and localized to subcellular regions.
 Among these, the so-called “Blips” correspond to elementary events of opening of a single IP3 receptor channel usually lasting between 50 and 100 ms, whereas “Puffs” involve the synchronized activation of multiple IP3 receptor channels in localized clusters and last several hundreds of ms (Swillens et al., 1999).
 In contrast to these described local Ca2+ signals, EPEC-induced fast and small responses could occur throughout the cell, suggesting the coordination of elementary responses over large cell area.
-Since our findings suggested that these responses were elicited by minute amounts of eATP released by a discrete number of T3SS translocons, we investigated whether low ATP levels could elicit similar responses.
+Since our findings suggested that these responses were elicited by low amounts of eATP released by a discrete number of T3SS translocons, we investigated whether low ATP levels could elicit similar responses.

-EPEC-induced Coordinated Elementary Ca2+ Responses are reproduced by low ATP levels
+EPEC-induced Coordinated Elementary Ca2+ Responses are reproduced by low ATP levels.

 CCRICs are coordinated by the rapid diffusion of Ca2+ at low concentrations in cell area with a high density of IP3 clusters

-Modeling of Coordinated Elementary Ca2+ Responses
+Modeling of Coordinated Elementary Ca2+ Responses.

 Top, Ca2+ variations in subcellular area within a single cell are represented in pseudocolor.
 Shown are the maximum values of Δ[Ca2+]/[Ca2+]b reached in each compartment during a 60s simulation.
 Empty white squares: IP3R clusters.
 Graphs, Traces correspond to Ca2+ variations in the region with the matching color.
 Colored arrows: Ca2+ response due to the activation of an IP3 cluster in the region with the matching color.
 Colored arrowhead and dashed red and blue lanes: Ca2+ variations due to the diffusion of a Ca2+ response from or nearby to the region with the matching color.
 Black arrows: Ca2+ response due Ca2+-activated Ca2+ release.
 A, low density of IP3R clusters with local responses detected.
 B, C, Empty black box: area with a high density IP3R clusters.
 C, similar to B, but following IP3R cluster sensitization due to increased Ca2+ responses.

 In Fig. 5A, low ATP levels lead to low IP3 levels activating a limited number of IP3 clusters, opening stochastically and releasing small amounts of Ca2+.
 In a given area of the cell, the Ca2+ variation integrates Ca2+ release from clusters within this area, as well as Ca2+ diffusing from or to other cell area.
 For a given response, the initially firing cluster is contained in an area characterized by the highest Ca2+ peak amplitude (Fig. 5A, blue and green arrows) that dampens in a distal area (Fig. 5A, blue and green arrowheads).
 If the density of IP3R clusters is low, as expected for ER compartment at the cell periphery, the spatial segregation of the initial firing cluster and resulting Ca2+ diffusion to other area is clearly detected (Fig. 5A).
 In instances, however, the model predicts temporally coordinated responses of similar amplitude, suggesting Ca2+-induced Ca2+ release from secondary clusters (Fig. 5A, black arrow).
 For both type of Ca2+ dynamics, a large value of the Ca2+ diffusion coefficient of 100 μm2 / s is a key parameter that needs to be taken into account in the model.
 While it is generally admitted that Ca2+ diffuses very slowly due to the Ca2+ buffers in the cell (∼30 μm2/s), the low levels of Ca2+ released by CCRICs may not be subjected to the diffusion limitations observed at higher Ca2+ levels, because of the relative moderate affinity of buffers for Ca2+.
+How the effective diffusion coefficient of Ca2+ is affected by the Ca2+ concentration is explained in more detail in Supplementary Information, Note 2.

 If the IP3R cluster density is high, as expected in the large perinuclear and nuclear area corresponding to the bulk of the ER, the coordination between individual clusters is very fast (Fig. 5B).
 As a result, the identification of initial firing clusters goes beyond the technical capacities of the imaging set-up, and ROI within this area show comparable profiles of fast Ca2+ responses (Fig. 5B).
 Upon prolonged incubation with increasing Ca2+ responses and sensitization of IP3R clusters, the coordination of responses linked to Ca2+-induced Ca2+ release becomes predominant throughout the cell (Fig. 5C).
+Moreover, at high IP3 concentrations, the model reproduces the propagation of a large-amplitude Ca2+ wave, as expected (Supplementary Information, Note 3).

 Low eATP levels dampen NF-κB activation